illmade-knight/zero-hero/README.md

 #### how zero is it?
 * It's certainly a really good review of material
-* There's a lack of motivationy, insighty type discussion
+* There's a lack of intuition, motivationy, insighty type discussion (Andrej has plenty of that elsewhere so it seems a little odd, though he's going through a lot here)

 It's not spoon-fed certainly, there are plenty of references, papers you can look up etc